inaka/elvis_core/doc_rules/elvis_style/export_used_types.md

 (since [3.0.0](https://github.com/inaka/elvis_core/releases/tag/3.0.0))

-Types used in typespecs for exported functions must also be exported.
+Types used in typespecs for exported functions should also be exported.

 > Works on `.beam` file?
 Yes!